minimaxir/predict-reddit-submission-success/README.md

 Repository w/ Jupyter + R Notebooks for creating a model to predict the success of Reddit submissions with Keras.

+The data visualizations, including 2D embeddings, are available in the `/analysis` folder.

 ## Maintainer

 Max Woolf ([@minimaxir](http://minimaxir.com))